VSAnimator/vsanimator.github.io/docs/sketchasketch.markdown

 | :--: | :--: | :--: |
 | ![](Sketch-a-Sketch/house_sketch.png) | ![](Sketch-a-Sketch/controlnet_3.png) | ![](Sketch-a-Sketch/controlnet_2.png) |

-## Make partial sketches by randomly deleting lines
+## Make training data: Make partial sketches by randomly deleting lines

 [Photo-Sketch](https://mtli.github.io/sketch/) is the largest existing dataset of text-captioned images paired with sketches at partial stages of completion.
 However, this dataset is 1) restricted to sketches of only 1000 images (we would like a larger dataset), 2) the images are all of outdoor scenes (lacking diversity for general text-conditioned generation), and 3) are constructed by tracing over an existing image (imposing a ordering of strokes that may not correspond to the sketching process of many artists).